-- 4 Confirm which type of authentication to use to connect to the SQL Server and click Next. - Enterprise Reporter connects to the SQL Server $^{\text{@}}$ using Windows $^{\text{@}}$ authentication by default.
-If you want to connect using SQL credentials, enter them. - 5 If the database is from a previous version of Enterprise Reporter, the database will automatically be upgraded.
-Confirm that you have created a backup of your database by selecting I understand and wish to continue, then click Next. - 6 If required, enter or browse to the domain of the Enterprise Reporter server's service account. - 7 Confirm or edit the names for the security groups and click Next. - 8 Review the warning message and click OK to continue. - OR -
+- 4 Confirm which type of authentication to use to connect to the SQL Server and click Next. - Enterprise Reporter connects to the SQL Server® using Windows® authentication by default.
+If you want to connect using SQL credentials, enter them. - 5 Confirm that you backed up the encryption key using the Encryption Key Manager, and then click Next.
+If the database is from a previous version of Enterprise Reporter, the database automatically upgrades. - 6 Confirm that you have created a backup of your database by selecting I understand and wish to continue, then click Next. - 7 If required, enter or browse to the domain of the Enterprise Reporter server's service account. - 8 Confirm or edit the names for the security groups and click Next. - 9 Review the warning message and click OK to continue. - OR -